davidfloyd91/davidfloyd91.github.io/_posts/2019-07-01-psql-golang-4-typescript.markdown

 Run `$ tsc index.ts` to re-transpile the file, and `open index.html` in your favorite browser.
 Click `getTodos()` and check the dev panel.

-Disaster:
+Disaster.

 <pre class="prettyprint nocode">
 Access to fetch at 'http://localhost:8000/todos/' from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 </pre>

 To complete the fetch, we'll need to make some tweaks to our Go backend.
-First, we need to import this excellent cors library:
+First, we need to import this excellent cors library (remember to `go get` it in the `gotodo` directory):

 <pre class="prettyprint lang-go">
-// gotod/todo.go
+// gotodo/todo.go
 import (
     ...
     "github.com/rs/cors"